 On March 25, 8-year-old Layla Aiken was hit by a car while waiting for the school bus.
 The driver also left the scene.
 Aiken was taken to a local hospital, where she died from her injuries.

-Another incident took place the morning of April 8, when a 15-year-old boy was hit by a car while walking to his bus stop.
+Another incident took place on the morning of April 8, when a 15-year-old boy was hit by a car while walking to his bus stop.
 Joseph Zimmer was crossing the street in a crosswalk when he was hit.
 He survived; however, Zimmer was found bloody in the grass and unconscious.

 The recent tragedies sparked conversation between law enforcement, the community, school district officials and city officials.
 A town hall meeting on April 16 was held by the School District of Lee County (SDLC) to discuss school bus stop safety and gain input to on how to best make changes.
 Several members of the community shared ideas on ways to make school bus stops safer, as soon as they possibly could.